iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 $$ \frac{1}{23}\log\left(\sin(3x^3) + \frac{e^{45x} - 21}{x^{0.49}\mathrm{asin}(-\frac{\pi}{x})}\right) + \cos(x^2)$$

-This sort of objects is called [Elementary functions](https://en.wikipedia.org/wiki/Elementary_function) in the math literature but here we will call them simply _expressions_.
+This sort of object is called an [Elementary function](https://en.wikipedia.org/wiki/Elementary_function) in the math literature but here we will call it simply an _expression_.

 ```haskell
 module Calculus.Expression where